blockchain-etl/hedera-etl/docs/design/1_hedera_etl.md

 └── entityNum: int
 ```

-- Table will be partitioned using `consensusTimestamp`.
+- Table will be partitioned using `consensusTimestampTruncated`.
 - One of the possibility was to flatten `transferList` and `nonFeeTransfers` fields.
 However, the repetition count
 for those fields is not fixed and can be even 10+, so keeping them repeated is the only option.
 - Max depth allowed in BigQuery schema is 16.
 Our current max depth is around 6.